What is Philosophical Counselling?

 Philosophy

-As a philosopher, I am rooted in the classical tradition of Socrates, Plato, and Aristotle, which continues through Stoicism, Neoplatonism, and Scholasticism, and up to our times among certain philosophers.
+As a philosopher, I am rooted in the classical Western tradition of Socrates, Plato, and Aristotle, which continues through Stoicism (Epictetus, Aurelius), Neoplatonism (Plotinus), and Scholasticism (Aquinas), through the Renaissance and up to our time among certain philosophers.
 The word philosophy is a conjunction of two ancient Greek words, philos and sophia, which translates as love of wisdom.
 A philosopher is a lover of wisdom, and so a pursuer of wisdom.
-What is wisdom?
-Here are three answers that are highly relevant to Philosophical Counselling:
+This is often passed over in haste.
+I remember a very clever but superficial academic philosopher telling me that philosophy means love of knowledge.
+That definition may suit a pure intellectual, but it is wrong: we pursue wisdom.
+We fall in love with wisdom, and so are challenged and changed by it.
+Note also, that a philosopher is not a sophist--a wise person--but rather always a lover of wisdom.
+Following Socrates, we always recognise that humility is the beginning of wisdom.

 1) Wisdom is a more true and good vision of things as a whole.